-Graduate Profile Outcomes and Associated Quality Recommendations
+5. Graduate Profile Outcomes and Associated Quality Recommendations

-The information below lists the Graduate Profile Outcomes from the qualification and recommended related quality components.
+The information below lists the Graduate Profile Outcomes from the qualification and recommended related conditions, quality components and resources.

 Many of these components appeared in Version 1 of the qualification as conditions so providers are urged to consider these in programme development and delivery.